NillsF/microhack-aks-networking/ingress-https/README.md

 This should show you the certificate was issued after about 1 minute.
 For more details, you can use different kubectl commands, such as ```kubectl describe certificate``` and ```kubectl describe certificaterequest```

 Now, browse to your unique DNS name.
+Please add HTTPS in front of the URL.
 You should get an invalid certificate warning (because you're using a staging server), but the website will be served over HTTPS.

 ## Step 6: cleanup